Cilantro and prawn briouats

 Butter, melted

-Add all the ingredients for the Chermoula to a blender and purée to a smooth paste.
-Taste for salt and spice and adjust as needed.
+Add all the ingredients for the Chermoula to a blender and purée until a smooth paste forms.
+Taste for salt and spice, and adjust as needed.
 The Chermoula should be smoky and bold.

 Heat the oil in a large frying pan.
 Add the shallots and fry on low heat until very lightly golden, about 1 minute.
-Add the Chermoula and cook until the sauce thickens, about 1 minute more.
+Add the Chermoula and cook for an additional 1 minute, or until the sauce thickens.

 Add the prawns, salt and pepper and cook until the sauce is completely evaporated and the Chermoula sticks to the prawns.
 All the water should be evaporated, or it will make the phyllo pastry mushy.
 Set aside to cool.
 When cold, add the cilantro and mint and mix in well.

 Cut the phyllo pastry sheet into a rectangle 2 inches by 9 inches.
-To 2 layers of the phyllo pastry, add 3/4-1 tablespoon of the shrimp mix to the pastry at the bottom.
+To the 2 layers of phyllo pastry, add 3/4 to 1 tablespoon of the shrimp mixture to the bottom layer of the pastry.
 Fold it into a triangle and follow the triangular folding pattern to the end, creating a tight triangular packet.
 Brush with melted butter.
 Repeat until all the prawn mix is complete; you should have about 15 briouats.

 Heat the remaining chermoula sauce, but don't let it boil.
 Pour it into a small bowl.